Amphiluke/floating-scroll/README.md

 ## Details & API

 There is the only public method used to instantiate and control a floating scrollbar — `.floatingScroll()`.
-The plugin method `.floatingScroll()` should be called in context of a scrollable container.
+Unless otherwise indicated, the plugin method `.floatingScroll()` should be called in context of a scrollable container.
 It takes an optional argument `method`.
 The currently supported methods are

 * [`init`](#initialisation) (default value) — used to initialize a floating scrollbar widget;
 * [`update`](#updating-scrollbar) — used t force update of the floating scrollbar parameters (size and position);
-* [`destroy`](#destroying-floating-scrollbar) — removes a scrollbar and all related event handlers.
+* [`destroy`](#destroying-floating-scrollbar) — removes a scrollbar and all related event handlers;
+* [`destroyDetached`](#destroying-detached-widgets) — destroys floating scrollbar instances whose containers were removed from the document (requires a different context, see below).

 You may also [trigger](https://api.jquery.com/trigger/) events `update.fscroll` and `destroy.fscroll` on containers with attached floating scrollbar: this does the same as invoking the corresponding methods.